-We will determine the comparable yield for the notes and will provide that comparable yield, and the related projected payment schedule, in the pricing supplement for the notes, which we will file with the SEC.
-Although it is not entirely clear how the comparable yield and projected payment schedule should be determined when a debt instrument may be automatically called prior to maturity, we will determine the comparable yield based upon the term to maturity of the notes assuming no automatic call occurs and a variety of other factors, including actual market conditions and our borrowing costs for debt instruments of comparable maturities at the time of issuance.
-If the notes had priced on January 2, 2019 and we had determined the comparable yield on that date, it would have been an annual rate of 4.12%, compounded semiannually.
-The actual comparable yield that we will determine for the notes may be higher or lower than 4.12%, and will depend upon a variety of factors, including actual market conditions and our borrowing costs for debt instruments of comparable maturities.
-Neither the comparable yield nor the projected payment schedule constitutes a representation by us regarding the actual Additional Amount (or Call Premium Amount), if any, that we will pay on the notes.
+We will determine the comparable yield for each series of the notes and will provide those comparable yields, and the related projected payment schedules, in the pricing supplement for the notes, which we will file with the SEC.
+If the notes had been issued on December 26, 2019 and we had determined the comparable yields on that date, they would have been an annual rate of 2.31% for the 4.75-Year Notes, 2.50% for the 6-Year Notes and 2.64% for the 7-Year Notes, compounded semiannually.
+The actual comparable yields that we will determine for the notes may be higher or lower than the rates indicated above, and will depend upon a variety of factors, including actual market conditions and our borrowing costs for debt instruments of comparable maturities.
+Neither the comparable yield nor the projected payment schedule for a series of notes constitutes a representation by us regarding the actual amount of any payment that we will pay on that series of the notes.